P1ntas/LBAW/docs/ebd.md

 ### 3. Schema validation

-> To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.
-Should it be necessary, in case the scheme is not in the Boyce–Codd Normal Form (BCNF), the relational schema is refined using normalization.
+To validate the Relational Schema obtained from the Conceptual Data Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.

 | **TABLE R01**   | faq                |
 | --------------  | ---                |